chromestone/OriginalBirds/index.md

 **Q: Why is my browser randomly visiting Elon Musk's Twitter page?**<br />
 A: This is a normal operation to retrieve Twitter's checkmark that happens once on installation.
 Since Elon Musk owns Twitter, he is always verified and we obtain Twitter's checkmark from his page after installation.
 Our extension does not include any Twitter source code or assets to avoid copyright issues.

+**Q: Why do I need to grant permission to access data on Twitter?**<br />
+A: We access Twitter websites to read user handles in order to check if they are verified and write HTML to add checkmarks.
+We don't collect any user data.
+If you are concerned about privacy check out our [privacy policy](privacy.md) or install from our open source [GitHub repository](https://github.com/chromestone/OriginalBirds).

 **Q: Can I be added to the legacy verified list?**<br />
 A: As of right now we're only planning on this to be a static list (like a Wayback Machine).
 If we were to implement our own user verification then it would require volunteers or some external funding, which would 100% draw the ire of Twitter.